 Harnessing the Power of a Vacuum Truck

 A vacuum truck is specially designed to pump excess liquid waste from catch basins, septic tanks, oil spills, and similar places.
 Commonly used for commercial as well as residential purposes, vacuum trucks not only carry out industrial waste material clean-up jobs but also perform waste removal jobs for municipalities which include street sweeping, sewer cleanup and much more.
-These vehicles are used for suctioning, transporting, and disposal of toxic and non-toxic materials and to pump anything from domestic septic tanks to contaminated soil.
+These vehicles used for suctioning, transporting, and disposal of toxic and non-toxic materials and to pump anything from domestic septic tanks to contaminated soil.

 What are Vacuum Trucks used for?

-Suctioning of Materials – Vacuum trucks were mainly engineered for removing wet and dry, industrial waste.
+Suctioning of Materials – Vacuum trucks mainly engineered for removing wet and dry, industrial waste.
 This vacuuming/suctioning is either high-velocity or low-velocity air suction used for removing solid, liquid, and frothy or sludge materials.
 Some other usage of vacuum trucks include removal of brine water, cleaning oil spills, septic tanks and congested drainage systems.

 Transporting Materials – The Environmental Protection Agency (EPA), US, encourages using vacuum trucks for transporting bio-solids due to their spill prevention and odor control abilities.
 These features curb the exposure of the hazards involved in these materials, for a healthier environment.